 In the polluted and often stressful environment of our lives, it is indeed a major task for people to stay healthy.
-While there are a number of simple tips for maintaining your health, there is no escaping the fact that at some time or the other, you will fall ill, meet with an accident or otherwise face a medical exigency that will require medical attention.
-For the treatment to be fast and effective, it is necessary for the attending medical practitioners to access your health records.
+While there are many simple tips for maintaining your health, there is no escaping the fact that at some time or the other, you will fall ill, meet with an accident or otherwise face a medical exigency that will require medical attention.
+For the treatment to be fast and effective, the attending medical practitioners must access your health records.

-A personal health record that is accessible by your doctor can literally be a life saver as it will inform the emergency medical personnel all the facts pertaining to your prior and existing medical conditions that might affect the current treatment.
+A personal health record that is accessible by your doctor can be a life saver as it will inform the emergency medical personnel all the facts of your prior and existing medical conditions that might affect the current treatment.
 This information includes current medications being taken; drug allergies and contact details of your family doctor.

 Personal Health Tip - Nutrition

 Just as good and balanced nutrition is essential for staying healthy, a poor diet can lead to many physical ailments and mental illnesses.

 What is good nutrition?
 It varies from person to person and is dependent on factors such as gender, lifestyle, age, physical activity level and the environment.
 Some of the elementary things that a person can do are to avoid all sorts of processed foods as they contain very high levels of sodium and other chemicals.

 It is wise not to consume fried foods or foods that contain very high levels of fat.
 Try and consume healthy fats that are contained in nuts and seeds as well as in fruits like olives and avocados.
 A certain amount of butter is okay but stay away from lard.